Thom Yorke & Stanley Donwood “Test Specimens” Art Exhibition in London

 According to Curator Siobhan Andrews Kapoor, "Test Specimens offers an extraordinary, intimate glimpse into the minds of two creative geniuses at a pivotal moment in British cultural history.
 For us the viewers, it's an honour to be let behind the scenes and explore this fantastical world for ourselves."

 The artists are represented by Tin Man Art, whose founder James Elwes said: “We're opening the pages of Thom and Stanley's sketchbooks to the public for the first time with e pieces that were made at a time of political upheaval and war, strangely enough, mirrored by today's tinderbox climate, making the timing particularly poignant.
 The message holds true: humanity can be cruel and chaotic, but art, invention, and collaboration can shine a light in any darkness.”

 📍 The “Test Specimens” exhibition is at 8 Duke Street, St James's, London, SW1Y 6BN. 📆 From May 25 to May 29, 2022.

-⏰ Opening hours: Wed 25th May, 10 am - 6 pm; Thu 26th May, 10 am - 6 pm; Fri 27th May, 10 am - 6 pm; Sat 28th May, 10 am - 6 pm; Sun 29th May, 11 am - 4 pm. 🎫 Booking info will be available soon (will update this page with the link, so stay tuned). 🚇 The nearest London Underground Station to 8 Duke Street is Bond Street (on the Jubilee & Central lines).
+⏰ Opening hours: Wed 25th May, 10 am - 6 pm; Thu 26th May, 10 am - 6 pm; Fri 27th May, 10 am - 6 pm; Sat 28th May, 10 am - 6 pm; Sun 29th May, 11 am - 4 pm.
+Alternatively, you can browse and purchase the artworks here. 🚇 The nearest London Underground Stations to 8 Duke Street, St. James's are Green Park (on the Jubilee, Piccadilly, and Victoria Lines) and Picadilly Circus (on the Bakerloo & Piccadilly lines).